Working Papers

 with Luis Rojas, Raul Santaeulalia-Llopis and Carolina Villegas-Sanchez

-Presented at: SED 2024, University of Sydney, University of Melbourne, University of Queensland
+Presented at: European University Institute, SED 2024, University of Sydney, University of Melbourne, University of Queensland

 R&D Subsidy Allocation and Selection